 It's been a while since our last edition of Take 5.
 We've spent the first half of the year thinking about how we go forward, how to develop and make things better for you the viewer.
 We'll always aim to deliver things worth looking at, listening to and reading, so we spring forward with this very special entry from Jeska Hayter.

 Always looking to remain relevant to what the project is trying to raise awareness of, we've continually been conscious of involving as many creative IBD warriors to this project in one form or another.
 It's made easier by social media and having people get in touch with us as they feel a connection to what we are doing.
-It's been humbling to hear from so many great people who are touched by what we are doing, and although it's been a steady progress, what we are hoping to achieve.
+It's been humbling to hear from so many great people who are touched by what we are doing, and although it's been a steady progress, with what we are hoping to achieve.
 With this particular feature, we've been lucky enough to feature some very established and experienced photographers.
 We've always wanted to keep a balance of experience and future talent.
 With that in mind, we introduce a selection of images from Photograph Editor and fellow Crohnie Jeska Hayter (or if you follow on Instagram @jeskaalice).

 We've sat on this submission for quite a while, as we've been trying to get things into order.
 The sun is shining, so what better time to share a vibrant group of photographs.
-In addition, Jeska has include a back story of her love for photography and her personal dealings with Crohn's disease.
+In addition, Jeska has included a back story of her love for photography and her personal dealings with Crohn's disease.
 We hope you enjoy this article and be sure to give Jeska a follow.

 Jeska Hayter is a travel and portrait photographer with an obsession for capturing natural light patterns and colour.
 Originally from a small city in Wiltshire, Jeska moved to London to study Photographic Arts at the University of Westminster, and now London has become her home.
 During university, Jeska spent her weekends as a wedding and nightclub photographer, she would also assist photographers on fashion and lifestyle shoots in her free time.
 It may not have been ‘typical’ student behavior to work instead of party at weekends, but having gained experience in a variety of photography genres, Jeska found her interest and skills are strongest within travel and portrait photography.